CONTENTS

 This section sets a theoretical framework for examining the problems of corporate capitalism, and how worker ownership and worker cooperatives address issues of equity and inequality in a free market system.

-Chapter 1: Capitalism at the Coalface - Michael Peck
+Chapter 1: Cooperative Capitalism at the Coalface - Michael Peck

 Chapter 2: What’s In A Name?
-Conceptual Frameworks for A Cooperative World – Jason Spicer, University of Toronto
+Conceptual Frameworks for a Cooperative World – Jason Spicer

-Chapter 3: Racial Equity Democracy at Work: Envisioning the Racial Equity Collaborative and its Spinoffs in the US Southwest, Black Los Angeles, and Trenton/NJ – Charles Chawalko, Sandra McCardell, Elroy Natuchu, Kandis Quam, April de Simone & Niki Okuk
+Chapter 3: The Racial Equity Collaborative: "Undesigning" American Racism through Cooperative Community & Workplace Democracy at Work – Charles Chawalko, Sandra McCardell, Elroy Natuchu, Kandis Quam, April de Simone & Damien Goodmon

 Part 2: Social Innovation in the Mondragon Cooperatives